akkc01/DevOps/Terraform/01 Terraform Blocks .md

 * terraform Block -
 Provides overall settings for Terraform configuration.
 `Required_providers` block is used to specify which provider plugins are required for your Terraform configuration.
-The `required_providers` block is typically defined within the `terraform block` at the top of your configuration file.
+The `required_providers` block is typically defined within the `terraform block` at the top of the configuration file.

 ```
 terraform {